icgrp/prflow_nested_dfx/README.md

 The main differences are:
 1. static design generation using Hierarchical Partial Reconfiguration(a.k.a Nested DFX), thereby providing variable-sized PR pages
-2. synchronization after the synthesis jobs for automatic page assignment We run the system on Ubuntu 20.04 with kernel 5.4.0.
+2. synchronization after the synthesis jobs for automatic page assignment

 ## Setup
-The framework is developed with
-[Vitis 2021.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-1.html)
-and Xilinx ZCU102 evaluation board.
+The framework is developed with Ubuntu 20.04 with kernel 5.4.0, [Vitis 2021.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-1.html) and Xilinx ZCU102 evaluation board.